 - Functionality: FFmpeg is more powerful for any media format conversion or processing that includes video or audio.
 However, for straight image-to-image conversion, ImageMagick is usually preferred due to its optimization for images.

-converting HEIC to JPEG is more straightforward and efficient, given
+In your case, using convert from ImageMagick for converting HEIC to JPEG is more straightforward and efficient, given that convert is optimized for image operations.

 [WIP]